kkdroidgit/IPECHackathonHostelManagement/README.md

-# IPEC Techathlon Hostel Management
+# IPEC Techathlon Hostel Management :pencil:

 ### Introduction
 Hostel managment system gives various infromation about facilties like allotment of rooms,reallocation of room,no of buildings,fees details,preferences for room number,floor number,and all other important as per requirement of a student.